skynettoday/skynet-today/content/briefs/_posts/2018-04-19-tesla-crash.md

 [^statement]: Tesla doesn't appear to have made an official press release with their statement, but it's reproduced in full at the end of [this](http://abc7.com/automotive/tesla-issues-strongest-statement-yet-blaming-driver-for-deadly-crash/3332186/) article.
 [^l4]: "Level 4" autonomy is autonomy where the vehicle can drive every part of the trip, from driveway to driveway, without human intervention.
 It should be capable of doing this in common environments and conditions (whereas Level 5 autonomy extends the definiton to more extreme environments and conditions).
+[^transcription]: Sourced from [this](http://abcnews.go.com/US/wife-tesla-crash-victim-speaks-tragedy-happen-family/story?id=54392855) article on the crash.